DenizSt/TriCats/README.md

 `DiagramMoveDown[adj,-n]` takes the `n` leftmost outgoing legs of `adj` and makes them ingoing legs in reverse order.

-`DiagramMoveDown` is linear with respect to expressions with head `AdjMtx`.
+`DiagramMoveDown` is linear with respect to expressions with head `Diagram`.

 #### DiagramMoveUp